+Communications

-- Communications COM 100, 101, 121, 151; ENG 131, 201, 211, 220, 221. - Humanities ART, ASL, COM, ENG, ESL, FRE, HUM, INS, MUS, PHI, REL, SPA, THE, WST - Social Science ANT, ECO, GEY, HIS, POS, PSY, SOC, SSC - Math/Science AST, BIO, CHY, GEO, MAT, PHY
+COM 100, 101, 121, 151; ENG 131, 201, 211, 220, 221.

+Art (ART), American Sign Language (ASL), Communications (COM), English (ENG), English as a Second Language (ESL), French (FRE), Humanities (HUM), Interdisciplinary Studies (INS), Music (MUS), Philosophy (PHI), Religion (REL), Spanish (SPA), Theater (THE), Women's Studies (WST)

+Social Science

+Anthropology (ANT), Economics (ECO), Geography (GEY), History (HIS), Justice Studies (JUS), Political Science (POS), Psychology (PSY), Sociology (SOC), Social Science (SSC)

+Math/Science

+Astronomy (AST), Biology (BIO), Chemistry (CHY), Geology (GEO), Mathematics (MAT), Physics (PHY)

-Please Note: Not all programs can be completed in the evenings.
-Curricula may be modified without notice as adjustments are made in response to business/industry/occupational needs, Advisory Committee recommendations as well as compliance with the Maine Community College System policies and accreditation standards.
+Not all programs can be completed in the evenings.
+Curricula may be modified without notice as adjustments are made in response to business/industry/occupational needs, advisory committee recommendations as well as compliance with the Maine Community College System policies and accreditation standards.
 Some programs have a selective admissions policy.
-Please contact the Admissions Office for information.
+Please contact the Office of Admissions for information.

 A program of study may be discontinued if it fails to meet the standards established by the Maine Community College System Board of Trustees, or if the College has insufficient funds to sustain it.
-In the event that a program of study is to be discontinued, the College will make reasonable effort to ensure that students matriculated in that program have the opportunity to complete the program.
+In the event that a program of study is to be discontinued, the College will make reasonable effort to ensure that students degree-seeking in that program have the opportunity to complete the program.
 To that end, the College will offer the courses needed for graduation in the sequence and semester outlined in this catalog; or the College will accept credits for the courses needed from another accredited institution of higher education provided the student has earned a grade of "C" (not "C-") or better, and when necessary will waive residency requirements.

-Many courses have prerequisites and/or co-requisites.
+Many courses have prerequisites and/or Co-requisite.
 It is important to check these requirements prior to registration.
 A prerequisite is a course or knowledge base that is required prior to taking a course.
-A co-requisite is a compulsory accompanying course that must be taken along with another.
+A Co-requisite is a compulsory accompanying course that must be taken along with another.
 Academic Advisors will assist in the appropriate course selection sequence.